aazahrou/aspirethemes.github.io/_docs/bold-wordpress.md

 - From WordPress Dashboard, navigate to **Contact > Add new**.
 - Now you are on the contact form page, set a form title, then and you can see different tabs which are the following:
   - **Form**: You can customize the form and how it will look like with some simple HTML code.
-  - **Mail**: You can set direrernt things like you email address and customize the message body.
+  - **Mail**: You can set different things like your email address and customize the message body.
-  - **Messages**: You can set different messages visitors can see in different senarios while sending a message.
+  - **Messages**: You can set different messages visitors can see in different scenarios while sending a message.
   - **Additional Settings**: You can add customization code snippets.
 - Once finished the form customization, click the **Save** button.
 - Once saved, you will get a new code snippet highlighted in blue.
 This code will be used with the WordPress page, so please copy it.